Ritvik-G/AIR_Website/README.md

 # AIR_Website
-The Official page of NIT Andra
+The Official page of NIT Andhra Pradesh

 The structure of the Navbar in the website is:-